emoji-pets/emoji-pets/docs/README.md

 ### List of aesthetic/cosmetic improvements that would improve Emoji Pets
 * A GUI and Color Style Update to Material Design guidelines.
-* A Graph representation of past fasts that can be filtered by timeline. e.g.(week, month, year)
 * Better Implementation of Material Design
 * More User Friendly Displays.
 * Animation Transitions between the fragments.

 ### List of functional stretch goals for Emoji Pets
-* Bar Chart for Completed Fast Durations.
-* Calendar Display of Completed Fasts.
-* being able to make friends and see your friends completed Fasts.

 ### Emoji Pets Links